Paddle8 is the auction house for the 21st-century collector.

 As with many excellent ideas, the concept of Paddle8 was born during a philosophical conversation over drinks.
 Recognizing the increasing thirst for access to contemporary art but dissatisfied with existing options, co-founders Alexander Gilkes, Aditya Julka, and Osman Khan joined forces to bring the storied auction house tradition into the digital age for what they identified as the growing global audience of 21st-century collectors: a discriminating group with eclectic tastes, cultural savants who expect 24/7 access to their passions.

-Paddle8 launched in 2011 with a founding team comprised of Gilkes (an LVMH veteran and chief auctioneer at Phillips), Julka (a serial entrepreneur and Harvard MBA), Osman Khan (a Perella Weinberg investment banker and Harvard MBA), and Hikari Yokoyama (a curator and Deitch Projects alumna).
+Paddle8 launched in 2011 with a founding team comprised of Gilkes (an LVMH veteran and chief auctioneer at Phillips), Julka (a serial entrepreneur and Harvard MBA), Osman Khan (a Perella Weinberg investment banker and Harvard MBA), Andrea Hill, and Hikari Yokoyama (a curator and Deitch Projects alumna).

 Today, Paddle8 is a team of over 120 art, collectibles, and technology experts, servicing an audience of discerning collectors from over 90 countries from offices in New York, London, and Los Angeles.